hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * models a thread of execution in a program; <!-- .element: class="fragment fade-in-then-semi-out" -->
 * allows doing multiple things at the same time. <!-- .element: class="fragment fade-in-then-semi-out" -->

+note:

+* An easy-to-relate example domain always helps me to understand technical concepts.
+* So let's use the bar story I just told, and extend it with a restaurant.
+* We might become a bit hungry after we've had a few drinks, right?

 ---

 <!-- .slide: data-background="img/background/grover.jpg" data-background-color="white" data-background-size="77%"-->